UltraMessaging/store_scraper/README.md

-# store_scraper - Simple UM Store webmon scraper
+# store_scraper - Simple UM Store Web Monitor Scraper

 This is a shell script that crawls an Ultra Messaging Store web monitor.